Pauli-Lubanski, Supertwistors, and the Superspinning Particle: Introduction

+where $e(t)$ is a Lagrange multiplier for the mass-shell constraint, and $\Pi^m_t$ is the pullback to the worldline, with arbitrary parameter $t$, of the supertranslation invariant superspace 1-form\footnote{The factor of $i$ here is due to the convention that complex conjugation inverts the order of anticommuting variables.}

-where $e(t)$ is a Lagrange multiplier for the mass-shell constraint.
-Both the 4-momentum $P_m$ and the worldline 1-form $\Pi^m \equiv dX^m +i \bar\Theta\Gamma^m d\Theta$ are super-translation invariant, and this implies the super-Poincar\'e invariance of the action.
-For zero mass this action is not strictly in Hamiltonian form because the 2-form $\Omega = d(\Pi^m P_m)$ is then non-invertible; this is related to the existence of a fermionic gauge invariance at zero mass \cite{Siegel:1983hh}.
+The superspace coordinates comprise the Minkowski spacetime coordinates $X^m$ and the {\it anticommuting} 4-component Majorana spinor $\Theta$, with Majorana conjugate $\bar\Theta$.
+As the 4-momentum $P$ is also supertranslation invariant, the scalar Lagrangian is super-Poincar\'e invariant.
+For zero mass the CBS action is not strictly in Hamiltonian form because the 2-form $\Omega = d(\Pi^m P_m)$ is then non-invertible; this is related to the existence of a fermionic gauge invariance at zero mass \cite{Siegel:1983hh}.
 For non-zero mass, the action (\ref{masss}) {\it is} in Hamiltonian form and $\Omega$ is the symplectic 2-form.
 The inverse of $\Omega$ determines the Poisson bracket (PB) of any two functions on the phase superspace.
 In particular, the non-zero PBs of the canonical variables are

 From the last of these relations we see that the quantum spacetime coordinates will not mutually commute, so the usual $P_m\to -i \partial_m$ rule for quantization is not applicable.
 As a result, covariant quantization is not straightforward even for non-zero mass.
-However, a computation of the super-Poincar\'e Casimirs is sufficient to determine the superspin content, and this can be done without sacrificing manifest Lorentz invariance.
-This computation is simple for $D=3$ and it yields the surprising result that the (minimal) 3D CBS massive superparticle is a semion supermultiplet of spin $1/4$ \cite{Mezincescu:2010yq}.

-The 4D ${\cal N}=1$ CBS massive superparticle is known to have superspin zero, and hence describes a supermultiplet with the helicity content $\{-\frac{1}{2},0^-,0^+,\frac{1}{2}\}$, where $0^\pm$ is a zero helicity state of positive/negative parity.
-This result can be confirmed by a computation of the super-Poincar\'e Casimirs.
-This is particularly simple in the supertwistor \cite{Ferber:1977qx} formulation of the massive superparticle presented in the appendix of \cite{Mezincescu:2015apa} (found by a generalization of the procedure introduced in \cite{Shirafuji:1983zd} for the massless 4D superparticle, and following steps spelt out for 6D in \cite{Routh:2015ifa}).
-In 2-component Weyl spinor notation for which a Lorentz vector $V$ is represented as the $2\times 2$ hermitian matrix (or bi-spinor) $V_{\alpha\dot\alpha}$, we may solve the mass-shell constraint for $P$ in terms of an $SU(2)$ doublet of Weyl spinors $U_\alpha{}^I$ ($I=1,2$), with complex conjugates $\bar U_{\dot\alpha\, I}$, subject to a Lorentz and $SU(2)$ invariant constraint, as follows:

-where the top (bottom) sign corresponds to the choice of positive (negative) energy, and $\det U$ is the determinant of the complex $2\times 2$ matrix with entries $U_\alpha{}^I$.

-In this formulation\footnote{Our Weyl spinor conventions are detailed in \cite{Mezincescu:2015apa}.}, the phase superspace is parametrized by an $SU(2)$ doublet of supertwistors, i.e. spinors of the superconformal group $SU(2,2|1)$, subject to three ``spin-shell'' constraints that span an $SU(2)$ Lie algebra with respect to Poisson brackets.
-The super-PL vector in this formulation is simply